PowerConnect Developer Guide

 Current Implementation

 The binding feature is created with the consideration of defensive coding in mind.
-It is executed by PowerConnect when the following commands are executed: Student Add
+It is executed by PowerConnect when the following commands are executed: Student Add, Student Edit, Student Delete, Parent Edit commands.

 Given below is an example usage scenario and how the edit mechanism behaves at each step.